 How do you get your Testosterone levels checked?

-Visit Science and Humans' website if you are a male experiencing the effects of low Testosterone, are interested in a Testosterone test, or just in general to check for more details about Testosterone replacement therapy (TRT).
+If you are wondering how to test testosterone levels, visit Science and Humans' website if you are a male experiencing the effects of low Testosterone, are interested in a Testosterone test, or just in general to check for more details about Testosterone replacement therapy (TRT).
 Our clinic will refer you for a series of blood tests and a consultation with a doctor or nurse practitioner who will go through your treatment choices, including the right dosage based on your age and symptoms, if your Testosterone level falls out of normal range (300-1000 nanograms per deciliter (dl)).
 This requires that you fill out a patient history form which includes questions about your past medical conditions (e.g. heart conditions or history of weight gain or heart attacks) and medicines you currently take.
 Among other sex hormones and indicators for the prostate gland, such as PSA, your blood sample will include total blood cell count, certain blood proteins, hematocrit levels, liver function tests, thyroid stimulating hormone, and pituitary gland hormones (i.e. follicular stimulating hormone and luteinizing hormone).

 References